xedla/algormeter/README.md

 is used to count events in code, summerized in statistics at the end of experiment as a column, available in dataframe returned by call to algorMeter and in final csv.
 For the code above a column with count of counter.up calls and head 'qp.lb>0' is produced.
 Also are automatically available columns 'f1', 'f2', 'gf1', 'gf1' with effective calls to f1, f2, gf1, gf2
+See example3.py

 ### dbprint = True

-Instruction dbx.print produce print out only if algorMeter call ha option dbptint == True
+Instruction dbx.print produce print out only if algorMeter call ha option dbprint == True
 > dbx.print('t:',t, 'Xprev:',Xprev, 'f(Xprev):',p.f(Xprev) ).

+See example3.py
 NB: If dbprint = True python exceptions are not handled and raised.

 ### Trace == True